Don’t say I didn’t warn you!

 You can follow it up with its natural partner the right downward angled hook, which comes over and down in the opposite direction, downward onto the other side of the jaw.

 Also, known as working the ladder from the bottom to the top

 This is a good combo to keep your attack going!

-Amir Khan vs. Marcos Maidana: Khan lands a liver shot with a tight shovel hook in the 1st round, sending Maidana to the canvas.
-Besides, the knockdown the rest of the fight is really worth watching as well.
+Amir Khan vs Marcos Maidana, Khan lands a liver shot with a tight shovel hooking the 1st round sending Maidana to the canvas.
+Besides the knock down the rest of the fight is really worth watching as well.

 Run through your mechanics for the best delivery on your punch, keep that elbow at a 45° angle swinging upwards, and hit hard to that liver and watch them crumble.

-Those are some of the best boxing tips for beginners learning the shovel hook.
-You don’t have to fall into the trap of all the fancy moves and equipment to get you started or take you to the next level.
+These are some of the best boxing tips for beginners learning the shovel hook, you don’t have to fall into the trap of all the fancy moves and equipment to get you started or take you to the next level.

 You need patience, consistency, and effective training.
 Build on good habits early so you don’t have to tear down the foundation and rebuild all over again.

 If you want more in-depth knowledge on specific questions check out our home page for more tips.
 Let me know what other tips I may have missed or you’d like me to cover by leaving a comment.